-Catalytic capital, which accepts disproportionate risk and/or concessionary return and enables third-party investment, has the potential to help close the gaps left by government and mainstream capital and generate impact that otherwise could not be achieved.
+Catalytic capital, which accepts disproportionate risk and/or concessionary returns and enables third-party investment, has the potential to help close the gaps left by government and mainstream capital and generate impact that otherwise could not be achieved.

 Ashima is Director of Insights at AVPN.
 She works with the research team to ensure that funders and resource providers have access to critical information when making strategic decisions about their philanthropy and social investment.
 Ashima is a multifaceted media specialist and entrepreneur who brings more than 20 years of experience to AVPN, having worked as a broadcast journalist, filmmaker, producer, trainer and content consultant and in a variety of mediums including print, audio, TV, film, virtual and augmented reality.
 During her career she has collaborated with dozens of social sector organisations of all sizes to understand their needs and amplify their stories.
 Ashima has an MA in Journalism from Indiana University, Bloomington and is a trained Co-Active Coach.